MrWillCom/awesome/README.md

 *   [corkami/pics](https://github.com/corkami/pics) - File formats dissections and more...

 *   [microsoft/MS-DOS](https://github.com/microsoft/MS-DOS) - The original sources of MS-DOS 1.25, 2.0, and 4.0 for reference purposes

+## SurrealQL

+*   [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
+Linux, MacOS, and Windows.

 ## PowerShell